Shalford Mill: Enter Ferguson's Gang

 In danger of being demolished with its timbers sold off and the land marketed as building plots, Peggy Pollard, alias Bill Stickers, and Brynhild Catherine Jervis-Read, alias Sister Agatha, of Ferguson's Gang, persuaded the Godwin-Austen trust to donate the watermill to the National Trust on the understanding that the Gang would raise the money for its repair and future running costs.
 The repair was supervised by the conservation architect John Eric Miers Macgregor OBE who went on to become an important member of Ferguson's Gang and was given the pseudonym "The Artichoke".
 The titular head of the Godwin Austen Estate, Major Arthur Godwin-Austen was admitted to the Gang and given the pseudonym of "The Pious Yudhishthira".
 From 1932 until 1966, Ferguson's Gang had its headquarters at Shalford Mill.

-The gang's headquarters are opened to the public by the present tenant of Shalford Mill on request.
-Amongst other 1930s memorabilia there are two bunks salvaged from the R100 airship.
+The gang's headquarters include, amongst other 1930s memorabilia, two bunks salvaged from the R100 airship.

 The National Trust converted the eastern half to residential accommodation.
 The western half with its machinery was preserved and restored though not to working order.